onzfonz/comp227/src/content/6/en/part6a.md

 **Implement the reducer and its tests.**

+You can run the tests via `npm test`.
 In the tests, make sure that the reducer is an **immutable function** with the ***deep-freeze*** library.
 Ensure that the provided first test passes, because Redux expects that the reducer returns a sensible original state when it is called so that the first parameter `state`, which represents the previous state, is `undefined`.